openstack/api-site/firstapp/source/networking.rst

 Networking segmentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-In traditional datacenters, network segments are
+In traditional data centers, network segments are dedicated to specific types
-dedicated to specific types of network traffic.
+of network traffic.

 The fractal application we are building contains three types of
 network traffic: